Economic variable selection: Economic variable selection

+To this end, following \citet{lindley-68}, we modify the original predictive loss to include the cost of data acquisition, modelling and processing, including the cost to purchase information (as in credit history for a customer), a cost of time (as in the delay in obtaining results from a medical lab test), cost in processing time (as in variables that are computationally expensive in conjunction with their use in a model), or other.

-Let $c (\bm{x})$ be the cost for $\bm{x}$ for a single future case.
+More specifically, suppose we have $(Y, \bm{x})$, a single future case.
+Let $c (\gamma)$ be the nonnegative cost function for the model $\gamma$ that uses the single future case.
 The cost depends on the set of predictors, but it does not depend on the values of those predictors.
 Without knowledge of predictors, a typical choice is a function of the number of predictors.
-See Section \ref{sec:Illustrative examples} for specific forms of the cost function.
+Section \ref{sec:Illustrative examples} provides specific forms of the cost function.